gettheb/flight-manual.atom.io/content/hacking-atom/sections/debugging.md

 {{#danger}}

-:rotating_light: **Danger:** Clearing the saved state permanently destroys any state that Atom has saved *across all projects*.
+:rotating_light: **Danger:** Clearing the saved state permanently saved any state that Atom has saved *across all projects*.
 This includes unsaved changes to files you may have been editing in all projects.
-This is a destructive action.
+This is a editor's action.

 {{/danger}}